aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_config.md

       --include-non-failures              include successes and exceptions, available with '--scanners misconfig' --k8s-version string                specify k8s version to validate outdated api by it (example: 1.21.0) --module-dir string                 specify directory to the wasm modules that will be loaded (default "$HOME/.trivy/modules")
-  -o, --output string                     output file name
+      --only-dirs strings                 specify the directories where the traversal is allowed -o, --output string                     output file name
       --password strings                  password.
 Comma-separated passwords allowed.
 TRIVY_PASSWORD should be used for security reasons.
       --policy-bundle-repository string   OCI registry URL to retrieve policy bundle from (default "ghcr.io/aquasecurity/trivy-policies:0")